ve280/code-check/p1/README.md

 Second, based on the ranges, we try to find whether there are informative comments at the head of each function (or in the body of the function).

+A valid comment line must contain more than five non-space characters.

 The detailed grading policy is:
 + there are 2-3 subroutines [1 mark]
 + there are 4+ subroutines [1 mark]